FAIRplus/the-fair-cookbook/content/recipes/applied-examples/fair-workflows_matched.md

         s:name: Michael Kotliar
         s:email: mailto:misha.kotliar@gmail.com
         s:sameAs:
-        - id: http://orcid.org (URL_TO_INSERT_RECORD-HOMEPAGE_443 https://fairsharing.org/FAIRsharing.nx58jg) /0000-0002-6486-3898
+        - id: http://orcid.org (URL_TO_INSERT_RECORD-HOMEPAGE_249 https://fairsharing.org/FAIRsharing.nx58jg) /0000-0002-6486-3898

 doc: |
   The workflow is used to run CHIP-Seq basic analysis with single-end input FASTQ file.
-  In outputs it returns coordinate sorted BAM (URL_TO_INSERT_RECORD-ABBREV_444 https://fairsharing.org/FAIRsharing.hza1ec)  file alongside with index BAI file, quality statistics of the input FASTQ file, reads coverage in a form of bigWig file, peaks calling data in a form of narrowPeak or broadPeak files.
+  In outputs it returns coordinate sorted BAM (URL_TO_INSERT_RECORD-ABBREV_250 https://fairsharing.org/FAIRsharing.hza1ec)  file alongside with index BAI file, quality statistics of the input FASTQ file, reads coverage in a form of bigWig file, peaks calling data in a form of narrowPeak or broadPeak files.

 s:about: |
-  The workflow is a CWL (URL_TO_INSERT_RECORD-ABBREV_445 https://fairsharing.org/FAIRsharing.8y5ayx)  version of a Python pipeline from BioWardrobe (Kartashov and Barski, 2015).
+  The workflow is a CWL (URL_TO_INSERT_RECORD-ABBREV_251 https://fairsharing.org/FAIRsharing.8y5ayx)  version of a Python pipeline from BioWardrobe (Kartashov and Barski, 2015).
   It starts by extracting input FASTQ file (in case it was compressed).
-Next step runs BowTie (Langmead et al., 2009) to perform alignment to a reference genome, resulting in an unsorted SAM (URL_TO_INSERT_RECORD-ABBREV_446 https://fairsharing.org/FAIRsharing.k97xzh)  file.
+Next step runs BowTie (Langmead et al., 2009) to perform alignment to a reference genome, resulting in an unsorted SAM (URL_TO_INSERT_RECORD-ABBREV_252 https://fairsharing.org/FAIRsharing.k97xzh)  file.
-  The SAM (URL_TO_INSERT_RECORD-ABBREV_448 https://fairsharing.org/FAIRsharing.k97xzh)  file is then sorted and indexed with samtools (Li et al., 2009) to obtain a BAM (URL_TO_INSERT_RECORD-ABBREV_447 https://fairsharing.org/FAIRsharing.hza1ec)  file and a BAI index.
+  The SAM (URL_TO_INSERT_RECORD-ABBREV_254 https://fairsharing.org/FAIRsharing.k97xzh)  file is then sorted and indexed with samtools (Li et al., 2009) to obtain a BAM (URL_TO_INSERT_RECORD-ABBREV_253 https://fairsharing.org/FAIRsharing.hza1ec)  file and a BAI index.
   Next MACS2 (Zhang et al., 2008) is used to call peaks and to estimate fragment size.
-In the last few steps, the coverage by estimated fragments is calculated from the BAM (URL_TO_INSERT_RECORD-ABBREV_450 https://fairsharing.org/FAIRsharing.hza1ec)  file and is reported in bigWig format (URL_TO_INSERT_TERM_449 https://fairsharing.org/search?recordType=model_and_format) .
-The pipeline also reports statistics, such as read quality, peak number and base frequency, and other troubleshooting informat (URL_TO_INSERT_TERM_451 https://fairsharing.org/search?recordType=model_and_format) ion using tools such as fastx-toolkit and bamtools.
+In the last few steps, the coverage by estimated fragments is calculated from the BAM (URL_TO_INSERT_RECORD-ABBREV_255 https://fairsharing.org/FAIRsharing.hza1ec)  file and is reported in bigWig format.
+The pipeline also reports statistics, such as read quality, peak number and base frequency, and other troubleshooting information using tools such as fastx-toolkit and bamtools.
 ```
 ````